Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots

-As we obtain the desired force vector of the quadrotor, we can follow the attitude control of quadrotor~\cite{mellinger_snap_icra_2011} to derive the desired rotation $\robotrot{\id, des}$ and angular velocity $\bm{\Omega}_{\id,des}$ with desired yaw angle and desired yaw angular velocity from the robot's own planner.
-The thrust command $f_{\id}$ and moment command $\ctrlqdM{\id}$ to the $\id^{th}$ quadrotor are therefore selected as
+As we obtain the desired force vector of the quadrotor from~eq.~\eqref{eq:control_inputs}, we can follow~\cite{mellinger_snap_icra_2011} to derive the desired rotation $\robotrot{\id, des}$ and angular velocity $\bm{\Omega}_{\id,des}$ with desired yaw angle and desired yaw angular velocity from the robot's own planner.
+The thrust command $f_{\id}$ and moment command $\qdM{\id}$ to the $\id^{th}$ quadrotor are therefore selected as